cognitedata/toolkit/cognite_toolkit/cognite_modules/examples/cdf_data_pipeline_3d_valhall/README.md

 1. auth:
    - Name: `gp_3d_oid_extractor`
-     - Content: Authorization group used by the extractor writing data to CDF files and RAW, extraction pipeline and update of extraction pipeline run
+     - Content: Authorization group used by the extractor writing data to CDF files and RAW, extraction pipeline and update of the extraction pipeline run
    - Name: `gp_3d_oid_processing`
      - Content: Authorization group used for contextualization of 3d function, read/write to raw, files and pipeline runs